How to Show, Not Tell – 7 Creative Writing Dos and Don’ts

 • Showing #3: “She glared at Jake.”

 Can you see the difference between the ‘telling’ and ‘showing’ sentences?
-The ‘showing’ sentences are much more powerful at painting an image in the reader’s mind.
+The ‘showing’ sentences are more powerful at painting an image in the reader’s mind.
 This is because they replaced the adverbs with powerful verbs!

 year 7 and 8 english how to show not tell 8 creative writing dos and donts - adverb cubes

-6. Write emotions-words or other abstract words
+2. Write emotions-words or other abstract words

-Abstract words are words that refer to concepts or emotions; in other terms, they are terms that aren’t normally sensed with your five senses that we mentioned above.
-For instance, happiness, sadness, love, hope, faith, and beauty are all emotions or abstract words.
+E.g. happiness, sadness, love, hope, faith, and beauty are all emotions or abstract words.
 Different people might visualise these in different ways.

-Remember, showing is all about painting a picture in your reader’s mind.
-So, instead of using emotions or abstract words, you should think about what it looks like and describe it.
+Instead of using emotions or abstract words, you should think about what it looks like and describe it.

 For example: